wiremind/super-bowl/docs/components/CJobTable.md

 ::: warning
    - when this component is created call ``getJobs`` from ``store.js``
+   - this component do not use pagination, then this component is in charge of filtering using ``filterKeys``
 :::

 This component uses ``'jobs', 'isLoading', 'sortedColumn', 'sortDirection', 'filter'`` from ``store.js``